JakobJK/mx/README.md

 # mx

-## CLI command for making a copy of an image, while scaling it propertionally based on an input parameter.
+## CLI command for resizing an image

 ### Setup